-The Convention adopts a broad definition of chemical weapons, encompassing all toxic chemicals except where intended for purposes not prohibited under the Convention, namely: industrial, agricultural, research, medical, or pharmaceutical purposes; purposes related to protection against toxic chemicals; military purposes not connected with the use of chemical weapons; and law enforcement (Art II.9).
+The Convention adopts a broad definition of chemical weapons, which covers everything that enters into their composition.
 The following, collectively or individually, are thus considered chemical weapons (Art.
 II.1, II.3 and II.9):

-- toxic chemicals and their precursors, except where intended for purposes not prohibited under the Convention, as long as the types and quantities are consistent with such purposes - munitions and devices specifically designed to cause death or other harm by the release of toxic chemicals - any equipment specifically designed for use directly in connection with these munitions and devices.
+- toxic chemicals, including reactants taking part in their production, except where intended for purposes not prohibited under the Convention, namely industrial, agricultural, research, medical, or pharmaceutical purposes, or purposes related to protection against toxic chemicals, or law enforcement or military purposes not connected with the use of chemical weapons; - munitions and devices specifically designed to cause death or other harm by the release of toxic chemicals; - any equipment specifically designed for use directly in connection with these munitions and devices.